 Option one, for placing the merge call-to-action in the user settings page by the help of a pop-up.

-Img: Merge CTA as a Pop-up on the web version
+Option 1: Merge CTA as a Pop-up on the web version

-Img: Card version of the Merge CTA on web
+Option 2: Card version of the Merge CTA on web

 2. Signing-in and merge confirmation

 The next step in the account merging process is signing into the other Rocket account.
-The users also have to complete the Multi Factor Authentication (MFA) process as a part of the Sign-in process.
+The users then confirm the accounts they want to merge.

 Constraints along the way

-Turns out, the complexity of API’s made implementation of the account merging process in a modal as per the initial plan difficult.
+Collaborating with the development team, I found the complexity of API’s made implementation of the account merging process in a modal as per the initial plan difficult.

 Based on this feedback, I updated the designs so that the entire merge process is now opens in a new page.